ned13/convert-to-pdf/Readme.md

 ## Deploy

+### AWS Account Setup
+Since we need to deploy to AWS. we need an IAM account which have appropriate permission to execute relate operation on AWS.

+#### Configure your IAM account
+- The necessary policies for creating AWS Lambda Function:
+  * "IAMFullAccess" : for modifying policy.
+  * "AWSLambda_FullAccess" : for creating Lambda Function.
+  * "AmazonS3FullAccess" : for accessing S3.

+### AWS CLI Setup
-Before the deployment, please make sure to configure your AWS credentials and settings as per the AWS CLI documentation.
+Before the deployment, please make sure to configure your AWS credentials and settings per the AWS CLI documentation.

 - The profile would be different by your AWS account.
 - Your `.aws/config` should include the profile which AWS CLI would use, following content is set up by `aws configure sso`